AndreasxHoehn/2024_RDS_DT/README.md

 *"Slides/":* contains all slides either in power point or PDF format.

-*"RData/":* contains our example data sets - a simulated baseline cohort of N = 1,000,000 capturing some basic demographic information, alongside a separate file containing file exam grades for the baseline cohort.
+*"RData/":* contains our example data sets - a simulated baseline cohort of N = 1,000,000 capturing some basic demographic information, alongside a separate file containing exam grades for the baseline cohort.
 The creation of the dataset is fully documented in the folder "RCode/02_create_data.R".
 Please note that the dataset was already created and that it is not required to re-create it.